-As Jews, descendents of those who escaped from Egyptian bondage, we are now committed to helping combat Human Trafficking, the modern-day slavery.
+As Jews, descendants of those who escaped from Egyptian bondage, we are committed to helping combat Human Trafficking, the modern-day slavery.

-Human trafficking is an abhorrent human rights violation and a form of exploitation.
-Worldwide, it generates profits of US $150 billion.
+Human trafficking is an abhorrent human rights violation and a form of exploitation, generating profits of US $150 billion worldwide.
 As of 2016, the International Labor Organization reports that 11.4 million women and girls and 9.5 million men and boys were victims of forced labor.
 Of those, 4.5 million were sexually exploited.
 Approximately two million women and girls are trafficked each year, establishing a power dynamic in which they are reduced to chattel.

 Causes of human trafficking include poverty (some being sold by fathers, husbands, and other family members in need of money) and lack of education.

-In past years, women from the former Soviet Union and other Eastern European countries were recruited through seemingly legitimate registered businesses with promises of visas, international travel, good work, and the chance to help their families.
+In past years, women from the former Soviet Union and other Eastern European countries were recruited through registered businesses with promises of visas, international travel, good work, and the chance to help their families.
 Once recruited, they were often moved over the border, their passports confiscated, and forced into sexual slavery.
-Additionally, there were co-conspirators in regional and foreign governments.
+Additionally, there were co-conspirators within regional and foreign governments.

-Recently, victims included women working in manicure shops, massage parlors and as domestics, and men in agriculture, gardening, and house painting, from South America and Asian countries.
-Some victims — Latinx, Eastern European, and Asian — are lured with jobs, but still owe transportation costs they have to work to pay.
-Another sign of forced labor is working without breaks.
+More recently, victims from South America and Asian countries have included women working in manicure shops, massage parlors, and as domestic workers; and men employed in agriculture, gardening, and house painting.
+Some victims — Latinx, Eastern European, and Asian — are lured with jobs, but still owe transportation costs that they have to work to pay, sometimes working without breaks.

-Some victims go willingly, but, within the United States, children have been abducted on their way home from school and some have gone with strangers appearing to befriend them in shopping malls.
+Some victims go willingly, but, within the United States, children have been abducted on their way home from school.
+Others have gone with strangers appearing to befriend them in shopping malls.
 Twenty percent of runaway children, often from foster homes, have been picked up by traffickers.
-(The average age the process begins is fourteen.)
+(The average age when the process begins is fourteen.)
 These victims are forced into a life of slavery and torture in a sex industry often related to organized crime.